Website-Icon DED9

 2 ٫ long estimatedTime = System.currentTimeMillis () – startTime;

-2- nanoTime (): Converts the current value of the most accurate timer in the system to nanoseconds as long as the data.
-In contrast to providing absolute timing, nanoTime is for measuring relative time intervals.
+2- nanoTime (): Converts the current value of the most accurate timer in the System to nanoseconds as long as the data.
+In contrast to providing absolute timing, nanoTime measures relative time intervals.

 1. long startTime = System.nanoTime ();